yedidya03/MyProjects/README.md

 ### Summary
 In this reposetory I gathered a few projects I did over the years.
 You can find a short explenation about them in this ```README.md``` file.
 You can find the raw code in directories above.
-For more information about the projects you may contact me using the email adress menstioned above.
+For more information about the projects you may contact me using the email adress mentioned above.

 ### TeamWork Project
 TeamWork is a project I did that simulates the work that Teamviewer does.\